aairey/docker-firefox_sslv3/README.md

 ```

 #### SELinux
-If your docker host is SELinux enabled (for example Fedora/CentOS are by default), there is a SELinux Policy included which you can import on your system.
+If your docker host is SELinux enabled (for example Fedora/CentOS are by default), there is a SELinux Policy included on the [GitHub repo](https://github.com/aairey/docker-firefox_sslv3) which you can import on your system.

-This policy allows containers to connect to the X11 Unix Socket.
+This policy allows containers to connect to the X11 Unix Socket on your Docker host.
 To import it:
 ```bash
 semodule -i mypol.pp